 Misokatsu Yabaton Menu

 As I mentioned earlier, while waiting in line for the restaurant to open, a friendly staff member approached me and handed me a menu.
 Noticing that I was not Japanese, he offered me an English menu.
-But, I declined as I already knew what I wanted to order.
+But I declined as I already knew what I wanted to order.

 Waraji Tonkatsu Set

-As previously mentioned, I ordered the most popular item on the menu, the Waraji Tonkatsu Set (1,900 yen or about $13.40).
+As previously mentioned, I ordered the most popular item on the menu, the Waraji Tonkatsu Set (1900 yen or about $13.40).
 This set came with two pork cutlets, sliced cabbage, rice, miso soup, pickled vegetables, and green tea.

 Out of nowhere, a friendly server approached my table, carrying a container in her hands.
 She proceeded to pour a generous amount of red miso sauce all over the plain cutlet.
 The sauce covering the cutlet, which was glistening under the lights, was a beautiful sight.

 I learned that the red miso (soybean paste) used at Misokatsu Yabaton underwent a traditional aging process using a cask layered with stones to form a pyramid-like structure.
-As the miso matured over time, its flavor deepened, intensifying in richness and releasing a sweet aroma.
-After the aging process was complete, the miso sauce was simmered with pork and other spices.

-I could tell a lot of love went into the process of preparing the red miso sauce.
-While simple, the sauce exhibited a delightful umami flavor, combining richness and saltiness.
 On the other hand, the traditional tonkatsu sauce was saltier, thicker, and not as refined as the miso sauce.
-But, I did appreciate the complementing flavors of the miso sauce and tonkatsu sauce.
+But I did appreciate the complementing flavors of the miso sauce and tonkatsu sauce.

 As for the pork cutlet, its breading was golden brown in color and crispy in texture.
-Its flavor was rich, common with fried foods in Japan.
+Its flavor was rich, which is common with fried foods in Japan.
 The breading did not become soggy or fall apart, even covered in miso sauce.
-I found each piece of pork to be leaner than others I’ve had, but it wasn’t dry.
-There was the perfect amount of fatty, rich goodness in each bite.

 Accompanying the miso katsu was miso soup, rice, pickled vegetables, and green tea.
 I enjoyed how the refreshing miso soup complemented the salty, rich miso katsu.

-When I first saw the brightly colored green drink, I didn’t know what to think.
-I wasn’t sure if it was green tea, or something else.
-Its color didn’t resemble your usual Japanese green tea.
-However, after trying it, I found that it tasted just like normal green tea.
+However, after trying it, I found it tasted like regular green tea.
 As with the miso soup, I found the subtle bitterness of the tea to complement the richness of the pork cutlet and sauces.

 Also brightly colored were the pickled vegetables.
-I don’t know what type of vegetables they used, but I found the orange vegetables to be tender and sweet while the pink vegetables were crunchy and salty.
+I don’t know what type of vegetables they used, but I found the orange vegetables to be tender and sweet, while the pink vegetables were crunchy and salty.

 Service

-After receiving my food, my interaction with the servers was limited, allowing me to enjoy my delicious meal.
 When I was done, I proceeded to pay at the front.
 I found the cashier to be friendly and she had a smile on her face.
-She even offered me a small gift of a Japanese beer coaster, which I thought was a kind and thoughtful gesture.
+She even offered me a small gift of a Japanese beer coaster, a kind and thoughtful gesture.

 Conclusion